 We built this feature as we realized how much time annotation teams spend on quality assurance (QA).
 In some cases, QA took up to 40% of all time spent on annotation.
 This happened because finding errors consumed more time than actually correcting them, and annotation teams had to go through and review every single image by hand.

 AI CS addresses this issue by finding all the potential errors automatically so that you can focus on fixing errors instead of spending hours detecting them.

 For AI Consensus Scoring to produce useful results, you should first have a mature AI model helping you with annotation automation.
 If the AI assistant of your choice is not well-trained yet, running AI CS will give you many false positives.

 To learn more about how to train AI assistants, please refer to our documentation.

 A run, or a sweep if you prefer, is when we use AI to perform a quality assurance (QA) check on all annotations in a project.
 To put it simply, we see how confident our model is in the correctness of the existing annotations.

-To create a new run, click the "Create new run" button.
+To create a new run, click the Create new run button.

-After deciding on what type of run you want to make, you need to select which data you want to check.
+After deciding on what type of run you want to create, you need to select which data you want to check.
 You can do so in two ways:

 Finally, you have two additional options.
 Those are: